rosario/rosario.github.com/_posts/2012-05-19-chatting-on-twitter-with-pusher-and-sinatra.md

 -----------------

-There's a lot more to say, we still have to see how to use Omniauth to authenticate the user, how to use DelayedJob to fetch friends data in background, how to setup a custom Sprockets without Rails, and database models to hold user and friendship data.
+There's a lot more to say, we still have to see how to use Omniauth to authenticate the user, how to use DelayedJob to fetch friends data in background, how to setup a custom Sprockets without Rails, and the database relations and models used.

 But that will be the subject of the next post!